The golf model on $\mathbb{Z}/n\mathbb{Z}$ and on $\mathbb{Z}$: Introduction

 The random variables $(\Clock(v))$, $\Ballset^0$, $\Holeset^0$ and the $\PMC$-Random Walks are assumed to be defined on a common probability space $(\Omega,{\cal A}, \mathbb{P})$, which is assumed to be large enough to accommodate also all the random variables used in the sequel.

-In what follows, we will be mainly interested in describing the distribution of $\TL$, the set of free holes at time 1 (which contains the same information as $\eta^1$).
+In the following, we are mainly interested in describing the distribution of $\TL$, the set of free holes at time 1 (which contains the same information as $\eta^1$).

 By nature, even if we are interested in the final configuration of the golf process, in order to get a formal definition we need to define this process as a continuous time process indexed by $[0,1]$, equipped with an ad hoc sigma-field.
-This produces some extra-complications that can be ignored on $\znz$ (because the process only has a finite number of jumps).
+This introduces some additional complications that can be ignored on $\znz$ (because the process only has only a finite number of jumps).

 Since $\eta$ is a continuous-time process which is not continuous, we decide to work on $D_\mathcal{S}[0,1]$ the Polish space of \textit{càdlàg} functions from $[0,1]$ to $\mathcal{S}$, equipped with the Skorokhod topology, where the configuration space $\mathcal{S} = \{\hole, 0, \ball, \Snowflake\}^V$ is equipped with the product topology.
 Recall that \textit{càdlàg} means right-continuous with left limits.